-With the first blog post of 2023, we want to look back at what happened in the G Division during the last year and give an outlook on what you can expect for the new year!
+We hope that you had some rest during the holidays and are ready for this new year ahead!
+With the first blog post of 2024, we want to look back at what happened in the G Division during the last year and give an outlook on what you can expect for the coming year!

-The GA 2023 will be a hybrid conference and move towards a more traditional meeting style, with orals, posters and PICOs both accessible on-site and online.
-You can find up-to-date information on the status and import deadlines on https://www.egu23.eu/.
-There will be a number of G division networking events throughout the week where you can get in touch with the division team and get to know new colleagues.
-And finally, there will be the Geodesy Reception at TUtheSky at TU Wien!
-We will keep you posted on exact dates and times until the GA at the end of April.
+As in the previous year, GA 2024 will be a hybrid conference and move towards a more traditional meeting style, with orals, posters and PICOs both accessible on-site and online.
+You can find up-to-date information on the status and import deadlines on https://www.egu24.eu/.
+Throughout the week, there will be several networking events where you can meet the division team and make new connections.

-It is also our great pleasure to congratulate the winners of the 2023 Vening Meinesz Medal Jürgen Müller and the 2023 Geodesy Division Outstanding ECS Rebekka Steffen and look forward to two exciting medal lectures at the GA!
+We also would like to take this opportunity to congratulate the winners of the 2024 Vening Meinesz Medal Jeffrey T. Freymueller and the 2024 Geodesy Division Outstanding ECS Bramha Dutt Vishwakarma.
+We are looking forward to their exciting medal and award lectures at the GA!

 Get in touch!